 According to the requirements of FIPS 140-2 both the Platform and the Applet are tested during the FIPS 140-2 conformance testing.
 The FIPS 140-2 conformance certificate is issued for a Cryptographic Module, which is a combination of the Platform and the Applet.
-For product upgrades, only FIPS 140-2 validated Applets can be installed on the Module.
+New firmware versions within the scope of this validation must be validated through the CMVP.
+Any other firmware loaded into this module is out of the scope of this validation and require a separate FIPS 140-2 validation.